 For example, you may want to increase efficiency.
 This can mean taking a closer look at the dumpsters you rent and how you use them at your construction sites.
 Once you have a good system going, refine your approach to include more sustainable ways to deal with your construction waste.

 In the process, you can also satisfy other goals, even if they’re not part of your plan.
 For example, as you strive for more sustainability, you will likely lower your environmental footprint and reduce the overall amount of waste your operations produce in general.

 The most important part about setting goals is that you make sure you set realistic ones.
 The goals and the objectives you set to meet those goals can start small.

 In this way, you can make your goals specific, which also helps you to measure them without too much hassle.
 As you and your team continue with the new processes, you can start to grow your efforts to achieve larger goals.

 Understand Your Waste and Document It

 What type of waste does your construction site typically produce?
 You can perform a full waste audit, but if you don’t have the time, just take note of what ends up in your dumpsters.
-Still, the more accurately you can document your waste, the better a waste management plan will work for you.
+The more accurately you can document your waste, the better a waste management plan will work for you.

-If you keep note of what you toss out the most, you may start to notice trends of what you throw out, and you can create ideas about what you can do with the waste.
+If you keep note of what you toss out the most, you may start to notice trends of what you throw out, and you can create ideas on what you can do with the waste.
 You can also look at the materials you start with and compare that to what you’re left with after a job ends.

 With an understanding of your waste, you will likely start to see some possibilities you can use to create your waste management plan.
 A good next step to take is to look at your waste and apply four of the 5 R’s: